-- A cloud is an interesting target for several threat such as terrorist or organized crime - After a successful attack, the attacker can access a much larger amount of resources, know how, processing power than typical attackers - The large amount of cheap processing power that cloud systems offer simplifies the implementation of brute force attacks, e.g. exhaustive key searches - A side effect is that a SME has to face a trade off - Better security offered by the provider - More powerful attackers
+- A cloud is an interesting target for several threat such as terrorist or organized crime - An agent attacking a cloud can access a much larger amount of resources, know how, processing power than typical attackers - A SME that has to face a trade off - Better security offered by the provider - More powerful attackers - The large amount of cheap processing power that cloud systems made available simplify the implementation of brute force attacks, e.g. exhaustive key searches

-- It is a new threat to be considered - Why so few papers discuss this threat ??? :-D - The impact of a provider attack is highly critical because of the kind of access to physical and logical resources - Some problems are independent of malicious planned attack - Lock in with a provider in the case of SaaS - It is almost impossible to have some assurance that the provider has erased data stored in the cloud - With respect to other threats, the provider is known, hence we simply need to prove a misbehavior rather than detailing which misbehaviour the provider has been involved in
+- It is a new threat to be considered - Why so few papers discuss this threat ??? :-D - The impact of a provider attack is highly critical because of the kind of access to physical and logical resources - There are problems to be considered independently of malicious planned attack - Lock in with a provider in the case of SaaS - It is almost impossible to have some assurance that data that has been stored by a provider have been erased - With respect to other threats the provider is known, hence we simply need to prove a misbehavior rather than detailing which misbehaviour the provider has been involved in

-- A Service Level Agreement (contract) defines
+- A Service Level Agreement (contract) has to be signed to define

 - The amount of resources that will be available

 - Largest downtime that is acceptable

 - Geographical location of the data

 - Handling of sensible data

 - Use of encryption

-- Security policy of the provide
+- Security policy of the provider

-- Only include properties that can be measured and hence checked = Only include what can be measured
+- It is important to include only properties that can be measured and hence checked= If a decision cannot be made as the result of consuming a given metric, ask yourself why you're tracking it

-- Automate to simplify the check implementation and increase the number of checks executed for the same cost= only include what can be automatically measured
+- Automated checks should be preferred to simplify the implementation and increase the number of checks that are executed for the same cost